The-Marcy-Lab-School-Assignments/full-stack-project-remix-amy14rubio-1/README.md

 - A logged-in user can edit their instruments
 - A logged-in user can delete an instrument from their profile

-**Tags**

-- A logged-in user can view all available tags
-- A logged-in user can add one or more tags to a post
-- A post must have at least one tag before it can be published to the public feed

 **Pieces**

 - A logged-in user can add a piece to their library with a title, composer, and instrument
-- A logged-in user can upload a URL to a piece
+- A logged-in user can upload a recording URL or PDF link to a piece
+- A logged-in user can upload an image for a piece (stored via Supabase)
 - A logged-in user can update the status of a piece (learning, polishing, performance ready, archived)
-- A logged-in user can view all of their pieces, organized by instrument
+- A logged-in user can view all of their pieces organized by instrument
+- A logged-in user can view a detail page for a single piece
 - A logged-in user can delete a piece from their library

 **Notes**